 Advancements in technology, for instance, combustion engineering and pollution controls have led to fewer emissions in industrial settings compared to emissions from burning fossil fuel (oil, coal and natural gas) in industrial plants.

 Biomass, in many ways, is an innovative source of power.
 Wood, for many years, has stood out as a fuel source for ovens, fires, and other traditional heating methods.
 However, recent biomass advancements have propelled biomass fuel way ahead of fossil fuels.
 Today, these very biomass fuel sources are produced in large quantities, tapped and utilized in many ways such as in jet engines and power plants.
 Here are some advantages of using biomass energy:

-Minimizes the possibility of fill up of landfills
+2. Minimizes the possibility of fill-up of landfills

 Disadvantages of Biomass Energy

-Combustion of biomass require a lot of space
+2. Combustion of biomass requires a lot of space

 Burning of biomass products required a big chunk of land for ease and convenience of burning.
 Because it emits gasses such as methane to the environment, it is usually produced in areas far away from human settlements.

-The use of tree and its products is an inefficient way of powering machines.
-Biomass not only uses lots of fuel to do the same task as traditional fuels, but also results in environmental degradation.
-To collect the needed amount of lumber to satisfy a country’s energy needs or power up an electricity plant, these companies would have to clear significant chunk of forest.
-This habit eventually leads to huge changes in an area’s topography and interfere with natural habitats of most plants and animals.
+The use of trees and their products is an inefficient way of powering machines.
+Biomass not only uses lots of fuel to do the same task as traditional fuels but also results in environmental degradation.
+To collect the needed amount of lumber to satisfy a country’s energy needs or power up an electricity plant, these companies would have to clear a significant chunk of forest.
+This habit eventually leads to huge changes in an area’s topography and interferes with the natural habitats of most plants and animals.

 Utilizing human and animal waste may save a lot regarding carbon dioxide emissions, but methane gas would increase significantly, which could impact the earth’s ozone layer.
 So, using biomass has its fair share of environmental pollution.